MQTT for IoT Robotics

 Frequently Asked Questions

-Why should I use MQTT instead of HTTP/REST for robotics?
+Why choose MQTT over HTTP/REST for robotics?

 How does MQTT ensure safety if a robot crashes?